-SEMESTER: 2 COURSE CODE: BMNG3202 COURSE TITLE: TISSUE ENGINEERING NUMBER OF CREDITS: 3 PREREQUISITE: BMNG2130
+COURSE CODE: BMNG3202 COURSE TITLE: TISSUE ENGINEERING NUMBER OF CREDITS: 3 PREREQUISITE: BMNG2130

-Course Description: This course incorporates engineering and cellular biology principles in an effort to establish foundational understanding of structure-function relationships in normal and pathological mammalian tissues.
+Course Description: This course incorporates engineering and cellular biology principles in an effort to establish foundational of structure-function understanding relationships in normal and pathological mammalian tissues.
 This course will also explore the development of substitutes to restore or improve tissue and organ function.
 Concepts to be taught include cryobiology, stem and progenitor cell technologies and regenerative medicine applications.
 The students' knowledge will then be applied to various clinical cases via guizzes.
 The students will be assessed using assignments, one laboratory exercise, an in-course test and an oral presentation.

-SEMESTER: 2 COURSE CODE: BMNG3207 COURSE TITLE: CELL AND TISSUE MECHANICS NUMBER OF CREDITS: 3 PREREQUISITE: BMNG2130

-Course Description: This course will explore the relationship between internal and external cellular environment highlighting key mechanisms in cellular function and tissue behaviour.
-Topics explored include Organization of Biological Tissue, Cellular and extracellular filaments, The cellular membrane, Biofluids and molecular transport, Cell/tissue behaviour, Adhesion and migration, Mechanotransduction, Embryonic development, Stem cell and tissue behaviour and properties.
+SEMESTER: 2 COURSE CODE: BMNG3207 COURSE TITLE: CELL AND TISSUE MECHANICS NUMBER OF CREDITS: 3 PREREQUISITE: BMNG2130 the relationship between internal and external environment highlighting cellular kev mechanisms in cellular function and tissue Topics explored behaviour. include Organization of Biological Tissue, Cellular and filaments, extracellular The cellular membrane.
+Biofluids and molecular transport.
+Cell/tissue behaviour, Adhesion and migration, Mechanotransduction, Embryonic cell and development, Stem tissue regeneration.
+Hypothesis in cellular/tissue behaviour and properties.
 Students will be assessed weekly via quizzes to further gauge understanding of topics covered.
-Course assessment will be done using assignments, case studies, an in-course test and a final examination.
+Course assessment will be done using assignments. case studies, an in-course test and a final examination.